Rethinking Content and Style: Exploring Bias for Unsupervised Disentanglement: Experiments

 \subsection{Quantitative Experiments}

 We compare our method (\texttt{Multiple C-S DisMo framework}) with the baselines on {Car3D}, {Chairs} and {CelebA}.

-\textbf{Content Transfer Metric.} To evaluate our method's disentanglement ability, we follow the protocol of~\citet{Lord} to measure the quality of content transfer by LPIPS~\citep{LPIPS}.
+\textbf{Content Transfer Metric.} To evaluate our method's disentanglement ability, we follow the protocol of Gabbay and Hoshen~\cite{Lord} to measure the quality of content transfer by LPIPS~\cite{LPIPS}.
 Details are presented in Appendix A. The results are shown in Table~\ref{tbl:Content}.
-We achieve the best performance among the unsupervised methods, even though pseudo labels are provided for ~\citet{WuCLQL19}.
+We achieve the best performance among the unsupervised methods, even though pseudo labels are provided for Wu et al.\cite{WuCLQL19}.
 Our method significantly outperforms FactorVAE, which verifies the effectiveness of our formulation: simplifying the problem from disentangling factors to disentangling content and style.
 Furthermore, our method is comparable to or even better than the supervised ones.

-\textbf{Classification Metric.} Classification accuracy is used to evaluate disentanglement in \citet{DrNet, cycleVAE, Lord}. we follow the protocol of \citet{cycleVAE}.
+\textbf{Classification Metric.} Classification accuracy is used to evaluate disentanglement in \cite{DrNet, cycleVAE, Lord}. we follow the protocol of Jha et al.~\cite{cycleVAE}.
 Low classification accuracy indicates small leakage between content and style.
 Without content annotations for CelebA, we regress the position of the facial landmarks from the style embeddings instead.
 The results are summarized in Table~\ref{tbl:Classification}.
 Though without supervision, the performance of our method is still comparable to several other methods.
-We note that the classification metric may not be appropriate for disentanglement, which is also observed in \citet{liuS20}.
+We note that the classification metric may not be appropriate for disentanglement, which is also observed in Liu et al.\cite{liuS20}.
 The observation is that the classification metric is also influenced by information capacity and dimensions of embeddings.
 For FactorVAE, the poor reconstruction quality indicates that the content and style embeddings encode little information that can hardly be identified.
 The dimensions of the content and style embeddings of different methods vary from ten to hundreds, and a higher dimension usually leads to easier classification.